alleyinteractive/cache-collector/README.md

 system will set an expiration date for the key to be eventually purged from the collection if unused.
 To prevent continually updating the keys in the collection and degrading site performance, the key should only be registered when the cache/transient is stored.
-Cache Collector will eventually remove the key from the collection when it expires.
+The cache collector will eventually remove the key from the collection when it expires.

 TL;DR: Register the key only when the cache/transient is stored.
 Don't register